-All fish species will be measured using measuring boards, a meter stick, or a tape measure for very large specimens.
-Lengths of invertebrate species will not be measured.
+All fish species captured in the hauls will be measured using measuring boards, a meter stick, or a tape measure for very large specimens.
+Lengths of invertebrate species captured in the hauls will not be measured.
 A measuring board typically consists of either a flat or trough shaped board with a part of a meter stick running down the middle.
 A smaller board (cross board) is attached across the zero-end of the meter stick.
 Centimeter size-classes can be marked along the side of the measuring board with the number of the size class marked next to the appropriate centimeter.
-Measuring boards should be checked periodically for accuracy (+/- 1 mm).
+Measuring boards should be checked periodically for accuracy (+/-1 mm).

 When measuring a fish, the head should be pushed gently against the cross member at the zeroend of the measuring board.
 Standard length in bony fishes is obtained by measuring from the anterior tip of the head to the posterior end of the caudal peduncle, located slightly anterior of the externally visible origin of the caudal fin rays.
 Bending the tail laterally upwards and noting the point of sharp flexure can most closely approximate where standard length is measured (Figure 6).
 Total length will be measured for all cartilaginous fishes and some bony fishes (e.g., eel-like fish).
-Wingspan will be measured in addition to total length for stingrays and whip tailed rays because the tips of their tails are frequently broken off (Figure 7).
+Wingspan will be measured in addition to total length for stingrays and whip-tailed rays because the tips of their tails are frequently broken off (Figure 7).

 The length of all fish specimens will be reported in size classes of 1 cm intervals (Mearns and Allen 1978).
 The first centimeter size class (size class number 1) extends from >0 to 1.0 cm; size class 2 extends from >1.0 to 2.0 cm, and so forth (Figure 8).
+For example, a fish measuring 7.2 cm is recorded as an 8 cm size class fish.

-All species will be recorded on either the Demersal Fish Identification Form or the Epibenthic Invertebrate Identification Form (Appendix F).
+All species will be recorded on either the Demersal Fish Identification datasheet or the Epibenthic Invertebrate Identification datasheet (Appendix F).
 If using a field app to record data, ensure a hardcopy is available in case of power failure.
 For fish species with 10 or fewer individuals, each size class measurement will be recorded on the Demersal Fish Identification Form (Appendix F), separated by commas.
 For species with more than 10 individuals, the species identifications and totals are listed on the data sheet, but the individual sizes are tallied on a separate Demersal Fish Size-Class Form (Appendix F).

 An attempt should be made to size-class all fish.
 For the rare occasions when size classing is not possible (e.g., a huge catch of a single species), a subsample of at least 250 individuals should be measured.
-This subsample should contain size classes which are proportional distributed to represent the overall catch for that particular species (see Appendix F for more details).
+This subsample should contain size classes which are proportionally distributed to represent the overall catch for that species (see Appendix F for more details).
 When this occurs, the reason should be noted on the data sheet.
 All anomalies must be individually noted by their size class.

 Figure 6.
-Endpoints for Standard Length (SL) and Total Length (TL) for bony fish.
+Endpoints for standard length (SL) and total length (TL) for bony fish.